 Script 11 ("Defrica"), chosen because it consciously deals with all levels of CLA, and overtly with level 4, the level of metaphor, belief and identity, is presented in extract here.
-Defrica is an imaginary land made up by one student to illustrate her interpretation of the scenario events (the growth in affluence of a rain-rich country), with a rich cultural background that is strongly contrasted with the modern corporate mentality which provides new power structures at the paradigm/worldview level.
-Children are taught in school that the fact that the country receives 'the highest levels of rainfall per year ... has nothing to do with the old ways of "calling rain"...
+Defrica is an growth in affluence of a rain-rich country), with a rich cultural background that is strongly contrasted with the modern corporate mentality which provides new power structures at the paradigm/worldview level.
+Children are taught in school that the fact that the country receives "the highest levels of rainfall per year ... has nothing to do with the old ways of 'calling rain'...
 To worship the old lords is forbidden.
-If caught practising these arts you will be arrested' (Script 11, p 1).
+If caught practising these arts you will be arrested" (Script 11, p.
+1).
 The teacher Cheta has discovered that her father is still practising the rituals, and she forbids him to continue this.
 The extract deals with her confrontation with her father, Yumat.